-The Natural is considered one of the greatest sports movies of all time and most of the film was shot in Buffalo New York in 1983.
+The Natural is considered one of the greatest sports movies of all time and the film was photographed almost entirely in Buffalo , New York in 1983.
 In fact, The Natural has been selected as one of the top five baseball movies in the history of film and also recognized as one of the top ten sports movies in history.

 The Natural was based on the book by the same name written by Bernard Malamud in 1952.
 The story is about a middle aged baseball player named Roy Hobbs, trying to regain a once promising career which was cut short by a scandalous incident.

 The movie was directed by Barry Levinson and as stated earlier, the majority of both the exterior and interior scenes were filmed right here in Buffalo, New York

 It is important to note that Levinson did make one significant change in the conclusion of the story from the book.
 In Malamud’s original story the main character Roy Hobbs, played by Robert Redford in the movie, strikes out in the climatic final inning.
 Of course in the now famous movie, Hobbs hits the pennant winning home run and he and his childhood sweetheart and son live happily ever after.
 That major plot twist gave The Natural one of the most memorable conclusions in film history.

 Production Executive Patrick Markey and Production Designer Mel Bourne toured the country, but had no luck in finding a stadium they felt properly portrayed the time period they were looking for.
 Finally, after visiting and rejecting a potential location in Louisville, Kentucky, Bourne ran into an elderly man who had been Satchel Paige’s catcher.
 The gentlemen was the trainer of the Triple A Louisville Redbirds and he had asked Bourne why he looked so disappointed?
 Bourne told him of their quest and he asked if they had checked out the old stadium in Buffalo?
 Bourne replied that he was told it had been torn down, but the trainer said.
 ‘The hell it is, we played the Buffalo Bisons there this year.”